 Joseph Williamson’s Tunnels

 Williamson had bought land on Mason Street on which to build houses.
-In the years following his purchase, he employed a number of men to dig tunnels, build vaults and construct arches through the sandstone outcrop, until the area bounded by Mason Street, Grinfield Street, Smithdown Lane and Paddington was riddled with underground excavations.
+He employed a number of men to dig tunnels, build vaults and construct arches through the sandstone outcrop.
+Eventually the area bounded by Mason Street, Grinfield Street, Smithdown Lane and Paddington was riddled with underground excavations.

 A number of theories exist as to why Williamson built these structures.
 The most popular explanation is that he wished to employ the local poor, rather than give handouts.
 Williamson himself lent support to this view, noting how poverty brought with it “the attendant curse of stifled self respect”.